 A string uniquely identifying the type of a set of one or more resources.
 The type is a string used to group different resource instances.
 For example, the default type for the default resource that is automatically created is

-URIS that provides the locations/addresses for the resource.
-For HTTP resources, the URIS are usually the relative paths used to serve these resources.
+A URI that provides the location/address for the resource.
+For HTTP resources, the URI is usually the relative path used to serve these resources.

 One or more scopes to associate with the resource.